 Returns must be submitted by 28 February of each reporting year.
 You can use the Environment Agency’s online reporting system, or complete and return a paper reporting form.

 Operators no longer need to report resource efficiency data as part of their pollution inventory return.
-If you do submit data, it won’t be used for any purpose.
+If you do submit data, it will not be used for any purpose.

 For some sectors, there may be a specific benefit in continuing to collect resource efficiency information.
 Where this is the case, the Environment Agency will work with the relevant operators or trade associations to explore other options for collecting this data, for example through trade association corporate and social responsibility reporting schemes.

 Pollution inventory: guidance notes

 General and sector specific guidance on how to carry out pollution inventory reporting and the information you need to provide.

 Use the Environment Agency’s online Pollution Inventory Electronic Data Capture (PIEDC) system to submit your data.
 The system will check your information for mistakes, automatically fill in standard fields and allow you to look at information you have provided in previous years.

 The PIEDC online system opens for reporting on 1 January each year.
 The deadline for submitting your pollution inventory data is 28 February each year.

 The PIEDC website opens in a pop-up window so make sure your pop-up blocker is switched off.